 What Is tapping?
 Synonymous With Speed And Efficiency

-How does tapping work?
+How does it work?

-Why can’t our workshop do without tapping?
+Why can’t our workshop not use tapping?

 Tapping has a fatal weakness:

-• Broken Cone: This is the most agonizing moment!
+- Broken Cone: This is the most agonizing moment!
 When the tap runs in the hole, it possesses tremendous torque, especially when having to work with hard material, small holes, or deep holes (blind holes).
 When the torque is simply too large, the tap becomes jammed within and will be a big pain.
 It is extremely difficult to extract, and the entire expensive part will have to be scrapped.

-• Chips clog the exit: Since the chips have nowhere to come out once a blind hole is drilled and the removed chips are easy to clog in the chip groove of the tap, the more they get clogged, the greater the resistance, the more the torque tightens, and the tap is not far from breaking.
+- Chips clog the exit: Since the chips have nowhere to come out once a blind hole is drilled and the removed chips are easy to clog in the chip groove of the tap, the more they get clogged, the greater the resistance, the more the torque tightens, and the tap is not far from breaking.

-• Rigid and unyielding: A tap can only perform one size and one tooth type of thread.
+- Rigid and unyielding: A tap can only perform one size and one tooth type of thread.
 To illustrate, an M8x1.25 tap can’t do an M8x1.0 hole.
 Desire to tighten the thread tightness tolerance?
 It’s not possible!

 “Tapping is the efficiency king of large-scale, standard small threaded hole production, fast and low tool cost.
 However, its high risk of cone breakage and extremely low process flexibility are key limitations.
 If your parts are high-value, the material is difficult to process, or the thread requirements are special, please feel free to contact JS, we will conduct a rigorous risk assessment and find a more reliable and flexible alternative.”